chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_node_view.rst

 ..
 This is an included how-to.

+.. note:: You need read permissions on the node to view it.

 Viewing a node shows the recipes and roles in the node's run list, as well as the node's attributes.

-In order to view a specific node:
+To view a specific node:

 #.
 Login to the **Management Console** and select an organization to use if you are associated with multiple organizations.